cvjena/artos/README.md

 1. What is ARTOS?
 2. Dependencies
 3. Building the library
+4. Instructions for usage of CNN features
-4. Setting up the environment
+5. Setting up the image repository
-5. Launching the ARTOS GUI
+6. Launching the ARTOS GUI
-6. License and credits
+7. License and credits

 1. What is ARTOS?